 - it’s a fantastic way to clean out your bread cabinet, vegetable and meat bins in your refrigerator, eliminating waste.

 - all of the prep work is done the night before, which means no stress in the morning trying to figure out what to serve for breakfast.

 Generally speaking, stratas can be thrown together without a recipe—just toast a little leftover bread, some fresh (or frozen vegetables), your favorite breakfast meat, eggs and lots o’ cheese and you’ve got something that will likely taste pretty good depending on the combination of vegetables and meat you used.

 With a fresh batch of bagels in the cupboard, I had four leftover from last week.
+(I have also used jalapeño bagels which are quite ideal for those who enjoy spicy foods.)
 I knew they weren’t going to be eaten, so I cubed them up, poured some melted butter and salt and pepper over them and threw them in the oven while I checked the fridge to see what kind of vegetables I had that were nearing the end of their lifespan.

 While you’re dicing your vegetables, put your eggs into a bowl with a pinch of salt, whisk them together vigorously and set them aside for about 20 minutes.
 The eggs will change in color from a light yellow to a vivid orange—trust me, you’ll never make scrambled eggs the same way again.
 Once the eggs have come to room temperature and have transitioned in color, whisk in the milk.
 When you pour the egg mixture over the toasted bagels and sautéd vegetables, the eggs will not only be creamy, they’ll be fluffy as well.